Neglected tropical diseases: Onchocerciasis

-Onchocerciasis is also known as "river blindness".
-There are 20.9 million people infected and prevalence is higher in rural areas.
+Onchocerciasis is also known as river blindness.
+There are 20.9 million people infected, and prevalence is higher in rural areas.
 Over 99 percent of cases are in sub-Saharan Africa.
 It causes blindness, skin rashes, lesions, intense itching, and skin depigmentation.
-It is a vector-borne disease, caused by filarial worm infected blackflies.
+It is a vector-borne disease, caused by blackflies infected with filarial worms.

-It can be treated with ivermectin.
-It can be prevented by insecticide spraying or preventative dosing with ivermectin.
-The symptoms are generally itching and skin lesions.
+It can be treated with ivermectin and prevented by insecticide spraying or preventative dosing with ivermectin.

 Rabies

 There are two forms of rabies: furious and paralytic.
-There are 60,000 deaths from rabies annually.
 It is mostly found in Asia and Africa.
-There is a higher prevalence in rural areas and it disproportionately affects children.
+There is a higher prevalence in rural areas, and it disproportionately affects children.
 Rabies is fatal after symptoms develop.
 It is caused by a lyssavirus transmitted through wounds or bites from infected animals.

 The first symptoms are fever and pain near the infection site, which occur after a one- to three-month incubation period.
 Furious rabies (the more common type) causes hyperactivity, hydrophobia, and aerophobia; death by cardio-respiratory arrest occurs within days.
 Paralytic rabies causes a slow progression from paralysis to coma to death.
+There are 60,000 deaths from rabies annually.

-It can be prevented in dogs by vaccination and cleaning and disinfecting bite wounds (post-exposure prophylaxis).
+It can be prevented in dogs by vaccination and by cleaning and disinfecting bite wounds and post-exposure prophylaxis.
 Rabies is undiagnosable before symptoms develop.
 It can be detected through tissue testing after symptoms develop.

 Schistosomiasis

 There are over 200 million cases of schistosomiasis.
 Approximately 85 percent of cases are in sub-Saharan Africa.
 The disease can be fatal by causing bladder cancer and hematemesis.
 Schistosoma species have a complex life cycle that alternates between humans and freshwater snails.
-Infection occurs when the skin comes into contact with contaminated fresh water in which the snails that carry the parasite are living.
+Infection occurs when the skin comes into contact with contaminated fresh water in which snails that carry the parasite are living.
 Symptoms for schistosomiasis are not caused by the worms but by the body's reaction to the eggs.
 The eggs that do not pass out of the body can become lodged in the intestine or bladder, causing inflammation or scarring.
 Children who are repeatedly infected can develop anemia, malnutrition, and learning difficulties.
 The symptoms are usually haematuria, bladder obstruction, renal failure, bladder cancer, periportal fibrosis, bladder fibrosis, liver fibrosis, portal hypertension, cervical lesions, ascites, and esophageal varices.

 Inexpensive praziquantel can be used to treat individuals with schistosomiasis, but it cannot prevent reinfection.
 The cost of prevention is US$0.32 per child per year.
 Mass deworming treatment with praziquantel, better access to safe water, sanitation, and health education can all be used to prevent schistosomiasis.
 Vaccines are under development.
-It can be diagnosed through a serological test, but it often produces false negatives.
+It can be diagnosed through a serological test, but the test often produces false negatives.